Posted by Todd Hockenberry ● Jan 23, 2023

 Accounting?
-Ever send the wrong invoice?
+Ever sent the wrong invoice?
 Or at the wrong time?
 Ever forget to send one?
 Have you ever had an accountant or finance person tell you to cut your marketing budget because it costs too much?
-Ever have your finance person talk to you about how to make a marketing investment with a measurable return?
+Ever had your finance person talk to you about how to make a marketing investment with a measurable return?

 Receptionist?
 That's a tricky one.
 You fired them in a cost-cutting move and have one of those annoying-as-hell 'click one for service' answering systems.
 Your customers and prospects noticed.
 They see by this action that you don't even care enough to have a human being answer the phone.

 Loading dock worker?
-What if you did everything right in the factory and the last guy to seal up the box forgets to put in the paperwork or manuals?
+What if you did everything right in the factory, and the last guy to seal the box forgot to put in the paperwork or manuals?
 Or does a lousy job packing the parts?
-Or counts them wrong?
+Or count them wrong?